Emotional Hygiene - Taking Care Of Your Mind

 Now you have recognised your injury; the next step is to treat it using emotional first-aid techniques.
 Too often, an experience of failure or rejection can lead to a harmful cycle of negative self-talk.
 During this time, we focus on our shortcomings, brood over distressing events, insult ourselves and damage our self-esteem.
 Having an awareness of this destructive cycle and its consequences, and making an effort to battle negative thinking can put a stop to ‘emotional bleeding.’
 When those thoughts do arise, do your best to cut them off immediately.

 Just a few minutes of distraction in a moment of negative self-talk can speed up the healing of our emotional wounds immensely.
-Try listening to a podcast, heading out the house for a brisk walk, eating your favourite food or running a steamy bath –whatever works for you.
+Try listening to a podcast, heading out the house for a brisk walk, eating your favourite food or running a steamy bath.
 Treat yourself like any compassionate friend would.

 Boosting our self-esteem to increase what Winch calls our ‘emotional immune system,' can lend us greater emotional resilience.
 Congratulate yourself when you achieve something worthy, no matter how big or small.
 After brushing your teeth in the morning tell yourself, ‘you've got this,' share your achievements with loved ones and celebrate when you hit milestones and complete goals.
 Consistent, positive actions and affirmations that bolster your self-esteem, even when you’re not feeling low, can help you heal faster next time you endure a psychological injury.